What is syphilis?

 - Syphilis increases the risk of getting and giving HIV

-- Over the past few years the rate of syphilis in men having sex with men has increased.
+- There is an increase in the rate of syphilis in men having sex with men.